carolinefrance/bank-fs/README.md

 * Random account number generator for new account
 * User role: employee, client
 * Persistent user profile update
 ### Future Improvements
 Here are some redesign/reconfigure ideas for this project:
-* Connect user data to a database.
 * Add stricter ES6 validation for form fields.
 * Add options: currency, language, and dark mode.
 * Make the design more responsive.
+* Redesign front-end layout (Tailwind, Midjourney)
+* Integrate an AI chatbot

 ### View the Live App
-* View the previous version's live build on Netlify at [https://carolinefrancebankingapp.netlify.app/](https://carolinefrancebankingapp.netlify.app/)
+* View the front-end only version's live build on Netlify at [https://carolinefrancebankingapp.netlify.app/](https://carolinefrancebankingapp.netlify.app/)
-* View the current version's live build ...
+* View the current version's live build ... (coming soon)

 ### Locally Run the App
 Download all files in the Bank-React-App repository into a directory on your computer.
 Open the directory in your code editor.
-You should have Node installed.
+You should have Node version 16 or higher installed since Firebase used in authentication for the login page is incompatible with earlier versions.

-In the terminal or command prompt, run the following commands:
+In the terminal / command prompt, run the following commands:

 Open the directory with the app files in your code editor.
 * cd/bank

 Install the following dependencies:
 *	npm install bootstrap
->>> bootstrap navigation and cards are used in this app
+> bootstrap navigation and cards are used in this app

 * npm install react-router-dom
->>> enables navigation between pages
+> enables navigation between pages

 * npm install react-bootstrap
->>> enables bootstrap functionality in react
+> enables bootstrap functionality in react

 * npm install react-hook-form
->>> enables functionality of forms in react
+> enables functionality of forms in react

 *	npm start
->>> app is now visible on your local computer in the browser at [http://localhost:3000/](http://localhost:3000/)
+> app is now visible on your local computer in the browser at [http://localhost:3000/](http://localhost:3000/)

 ### Technologies Used
 # Create React App